Ukraine's drone empire ran on Chinese parts. Beijing tightened the screws. Kyiv had two years to fix it.

 Three implications stand out.

 First, the Ukrainian localisation effort demonstrates that a determined industrial mobilisation against a component-supply-chain choke point can substantially close the dependency gap within 12-18 months.
 The Ukrainian case is, in this respect, the clearest available case study of how the U.S. and EU could approach their own broader China-component dependencies.
-The lesson is not that decoupling is fast — it is that with sufficient state coordination, capital, and political urgency, a meaningful localisation is feasible.
-The Ukrainian case has been studied closely by U.S. Department of Defense procurement officials and by EU Commission industrial-policy staff as a model.[6][4]
+Decoupling on this model is not fast, but with sufficient state coordination, capital, and political urgency, a meaningful localisation is feasible.
+The Ukrainian case has been studied closely by U.S. Department of Defense procurement officials and by EU Commission industrial-policy staff as a model.[6]

-Third, the Ukrainian-Chinese supply-chain story is now a regional case study for the broader question of how middle powers in the U.S.-China competition will navigate component-supply dependencies.
-The Ukrainian experience suggests that the standard analytic framework — that decoupling is impractical, that supply-chain independence is a fantasy, that interdependence is inevitable — substantially under-weights the rate at which national-industrial mobilisations can transform component dependencies under sufficient urgency.
-Ukrainian state coordination, in 2025-26, has done in 18 months what the U.S. and EU industrial-policy literatures had previously assumed would take 5-10 years.
+Third, the Ukrainian-Chinese supply-chain story is now a regional case study for the broader question of how middle powers in the U.S.-China competition will manage component-supply dependencies.
+The Ukrainian experience suggests that the standard analytic assumption that decoupling is impractical, and supply-chain independence a fantasy, substantially under-weights the rate at which a national industrial mobilisation can transform component dependencies under sufficient urgency.
+Ukrainian state coordination has done in 18 months what the U.S. and EU industrial-policy literatures had previously assumed would take 5-10 years.

 Sources